TheodoreEhrenborg/tiny_stories_rl/docs/src/reinforce_vs_rloo.md

 If the model produces a story with a high reward, we want to nudge the model to generate stories more like that one.

+Procedure:

-A simple way is to feed the generated text to the model to get the model's probability of seeing the text in the wild.
+1. Feed the generated text to the model to get a probability, i.e. how likely the model thinks the text is
-Then we use backpropagation to get the gradient of that probability with respect to the model weights.
+1. Use backpropagation to get the `gradient` of that probability with respect to the model weights.
-If we add `gradient` to the weights, we'll the model more likely to generate this text sequence, and in theory also more likely to generate similar text sequences.
+1. If we add `gradient` to the weights, we'll make the model more likely to generate this text sequence, and in theory also more likely to generate similar text sequences.
-We want to nudge the model more if the reward was higher (and vice versa), so instead we add `reward * gradient` to the weights.
+1. We want to nudge the model more if the reward was higher (and vice versa), so instead we add `reward * gradient` to the weights.

 This is the REINFORCE algorithm.
 (The [REINFORCE paper](https://link.springer.com/article/10.1007/BF00992696)
 has variants on this algorithm, so I'm simplifying.)